 It is important for students and employees who are participating in on-campus options to self-check for symptoms before coming to campus.
 If you have any symptoms of COVID-19, are informed that you have been in close contact with a person who has tested positive for COVID-19, or have tested positive yourself, we ask that you do not come to campus.
-Please reach out to CCC Vice President Jerad Sorber at jsorber@clatsopcc.edu with your situation and he will connect you with appropriate accommodations.
+Please reach out to CCC Vice President Jerad Sorber - jsorber@clatsopcc.edu - with your situation and he will connect you with appropriate accommodations.

-To assist in accommodating students who are in need of quarantining or are experiencing symptoms, faculty are asked to offer virtual and make-up options for classes so students do not feel pressure to attend classes on campus when not well.
-Employees on campus are also expected to reach out to their supervisors if they are in need of quarantining or are experiencing symptoms.
-Please remember that when you are on campus, you are required to wear a face-covering that covers your mouth and nose.
+To assist in accommodating students who need to quarantine or are experiencing symptoms, faculty are asked to offer virtual and make-up options for classes so students do not feel pressure to attend classes on campus when not well.
+Employees on campus are also expected to reach out to their supervisors if they need to quarantine or are experiencing symptoms.